Installation & Maintenance.

 Maintenance

-With the 9 coat Treffert UV coating system, the pre-finished flooring is extremely resilient to everything thrown at it … spillages, droppages, pets, kids.
+With a 9 coat Treffert lacquer coating system, the pre-finished flooring is extremely resilient to everything thrown at it … spillages, droppages, pets, kids.

 As with any timber product, any spills or excess moisture should be removed as quickly as possible.
 However, due to the lacquer and UV treatment our flooring has a tough pre-finished coating which will withstand the everyday wear of family life.